Weed Reparations To Make up for Unfair Jailing of Cannabis Consumers

 And, just like their namesake, weed reparations have become hotly contested.
 In today’s political climate, this may never change.
 But the debate is worth having — and it’s not the typical right-versus-left argument you might expect.

 For instance, actress-turned-Democratic-politician, Cynthia Nixon, proposed that New York should prioritize people of color when giving out cannabis licenses.
 Her suggestion was immediately lambasted by both Al Sharpton and Black Lives Matter of Greater New York.

 To understand why this issue is causing peculiar political divisions and creating strange bedfellows, we need to examine specific and broader context.

-The reparations movement grew out of an attempt to rectify a systemic problem that put a greater burden on the shoulders of African-American cannabis enthusiasts and patients by offering these victims of the War on Drugs a helping hand into employment in the fledgling industry.
+The reparations movement grew out of an attempt to rectify a systemic problem.
+One that put a greater burden on the shoulders of African-American cannabis enthusiasts and patients.
+The movement offered these victims of the War on Drugs a helping hand into employment in the fledgling industry.

-Oaklands’ attempt at reparations, called the “Equity Permit Program” mandates that half of all new dispensary licenses be awarded to people jailed in the last 10 years for cannabis-related crimes, or people who make less than 80 percent of the average city income and live in areas hardest hit by the drug war.
+Oaklands’ attempt at reparations, called the “Equity Permit Program” mandates that half of all new dispensary licenses be awarded to people jailed in the last ten years for cannabis-related crimes.
+Or people who make less than eighty percent of the average city income and live in areas hardest hit by the drug war.

-So far, equity programs have faced a myriad of obstacles—some from external parties and some self-created.
+So far, equity programs have faced a myriad of obstacle.
+Some from external parties and some self-created.
 For example, many of these programs planned to fund themselves through the tax revenue from cannabis, which in some cases has yet to materialize.
-Another road block is that cannabis remains illegal at the federal level, and many municipalities have struggled with ways to legally provide funds to cannabis entrepreneurs as many federally insured banks don’t want to run afoul of Washington.
+Another road block is that cannabis remains illegal at the federal level.
+So many municipalities have struggled with ways to legally provide funds to cannabis entrepreneurs.
+This is because many federally insured banks don’t want to run afoul of Washington.